megsindelar/megsindelar.github.io/_posts/2020-03-24-Software-on-Novel-Multi-Metal-3D-Printer.md

 Additionally, to allow the mechanical design team to test multiple parts with my software, I created a simple HMI user interface with documentation.
 The interface allowed the user to specify different control parameters and to see how their parts functioned within the rest of the working system.

-Overall, my part of the project was a success, where I implemented ___ in time for the initial proof of concept prototype deadline.
+Overall, my part of the project was a success, where I implemented a software system for the initial proof of concept in time for the prototype deadline.

 This multi-metal 3D-printer is an invention of the co-founder and CEO of Dastan Technologies, Behzad “Buzz” Rankouhi, from UW-Madison.